 - Moisturize the pads

 With the passage of time, the pads can get cracked and dry so the dog owner needs to moisturize them.
-Moisturizers made for human are different from the moisturizers that are made for dogs so keep that in mind and avoid applying any human moisture on your four-legged friend’s paws as it will make his paws soft and which are more prone to injuries.
+Moisturizers made for humans are different from the moisturizers that are made for dogs so keep that in mind and avoid applying any human moisture on your four-legged friend’s paws as it will make his paws soft and which are more prone to injuries.

 Paw massages are good for your furry companion health as it promotes blood circulation in the paws.
 Rub the pads and between his toes, it will help him in relaxing.

 - First aid